bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 	-  _So why not just use SPM or _ _[gitfs](https://docs.saltstack.com/en/latest/topics/tutorials/gitfs.html)_ _?
 Why submodules? _

-		Repositories get deleted, package providers go down, and ideally you want to pin to a tagged release or revision in your requirements.
+		Repositories get deleted, package providers go down, and ideally you want to pin to a tagged release or revision in your requirements as per python pip.

-		We _could_ use gitfs but at the very least we'd want to fork the repository, and not worry about availability if there is no enterprise agreement; gitfs also has issues to workaround when used with salt-ssh.
+		We _could_ use gitfs but we'd want to fork repositories, and availability may be an issue.
+Gitfs backends make better sense in a scaled up environment with enterprise git availability; gitfs also has issues to workaround when used with salt-ssh.

 		SPM is new so most formula isn't packaged for it and it needs lots of configuration settings when the salt configuraton is not in the default location.
 Unfortunately I couldn't get it to work at all for the timezone-formula so it was a non-starter.

 		Submodules on the other hand are mature, can be pinned to a revision easily and we can store locally (and remotely) and deploy them whole, filtering out the actual .git repository.

-		The pragmatic approach then is to use submodules; create a FORMULA file to leverage spm when it matures, and skip gitfs altogether.
+		The pragmatic approach then is to use submodules; create a FORMULA file to leverage spm when it matures, and skip gitfs altogether unless you know you need it.

 	[FORMULA File](https://docs.saltstack.com/en/latest/topics/spm/spm_formula.html#spm-formula)